Skip to main content

 © GettyImages, Foto: lambada

-Are you always up to date with the latest DIY trends and do you occasionally enjoy trying them out?
+Are you always up to date with the latest DIY trends and do you occasionally try them out with enthusiasm?
 Then you should take a look at the workshops on offer at Grimms Garten.
-In addition to the classics, you will also find unusual courses such as making vegan scented candles, jewellery design using the lost wax technique or your own organic face serum.
+In addition to the classics, you'll also find unusual courses such as making vegan scented candles, jewellery design using the lost wax technique or your own organic face serum.

 Schere